Large language model: Copyright and content memorization

-Legal and commercial responses to memorization and training-data practices have accelerated, producing a mix of rulings, ongoing suits, and large settlements that turn on factual details such as how data were acquired and retained and whether use for model training is sufficiently "transformative" to qualify as fair use.
-In 2025, Anthropic reached a preliminary agreement to settle a class action by authors for about $1.5 billion after a judge found the company had stored millions of pirated books in a library, despite the judge describing aspects of training as transformative.
-Meta obtained a favorable judgment in mid-2025 in a suit by thirteen authors after the court found the plaintiffs had not developed a record sufficient to show infringement in that limited case.
-OpenAI continues to face multiple suits by authors and news organizations with mixed procedural outcomes and contested evidentiary issues.

-Memorization was an emergent behavior in early, completion language models in which long strings of text are occasionally output verbatim from training data, contrary to typical behavior of traditional artificial neural networks.
+Memorization is an emergent behavior in LLMs in which long strings of text are occasionally output verbatim from training data, contrary to the typical behavior of traditional artificial neural networks.
 Evaluations of controlled LLM output measure the amount memorized from training data (focused on GPT-2-series models) as variously over 1% for exact duplicates or up to about 7%.
 A 2023 study showed that when ChatGPT 3.5 turbo was prompted to repeat the same word indefinitely, after a few hundreds of repetitions, it would start outputting excerpts from its training data.

 Human provenance

-As of 2025, LLM text generation surpasses the average human across most domains, only surpassed by domain experts.

 In 2023, Nature Biomedical Engineering wrote that "it is no longer possible to accurately distinguish" human-written text from text created by large language models, and that "It is all but certain that general-purpose large language models will rapidly proliferate...
 It is a rather safe bet that they will change many industries over time."
-Goldman Sachs suggested in 2023 that generative language AI could increase global GDP by 7% in the next ten years, and could expose to automation 300 million jobs globally.
 Brinkmann et al. (2023) also argue that LLMs are transforming processes of cultural evolution by shaping processes of variation, transmission, and selection.
-As of October 2025, these early claims have yet to transpire and several HBR reports surface questions on the impact of AI on productivity.